 I always wondered what the big fuss was over baked potato skins, but when you try this recipe, you’ll know exactly why they’re loved by everyone!
 As you bite into these baked potato skins, the crispy skin gives way to the warm and creamy potato filling, which is perfectly complemented by the gooey melted cheese, salty bacon bits, and fresh green onions.
 The combination of textures and flavors is truly irresistible.

-Next time you're looking for cheesy, spiced with jalapeños, try our Loaded French Fries that will have your family and friends swooning with appreciation.
+Next time you're looking for cheesy, spiced jalapeños, try our Loaded French Fries that will have your family and friends swooning with appreciation.
+And if you're looking for a finger food that will please everyone, try our delicious Pizza Bites made with mac and cheese.

 Tutti a tavolo, è pronto!